LuxLiang/SGHMC_discontinuous/README.md

 **Real-world datasets** (Section 4.2.3)

 Please refer to the folder named Regression and classification.
 Excute run_main.sh file for training and use visualization.ipynb to visualize.

+# References
+* This repo is built upon the [eTHEOPOULA repo](https://github.com/DongyoungLim/eTHEOPOULA)